j-sm-n/little_shop/README.md

 ![alt text](http://thecreativewrinkle.com/wp-content/uploads/2015/11/Groceries21.jpg "GoodGrocer")

-GoodGrocer is part of our module 2 final project (as known as LittleShop).
+GoodGrocer is part of our module 2 final project (also known as LittleShop).
 The main goal of this project was to touch all parts of a Ruby on Rails project such as CRUD, Associations/Relationships, Design, and have customer interaction.